2019 year-end letter

 Year-end planning for individuals

 - Determine your marginal tax bracket – In order to evaluate the effects of year-end maneuvers, there is no single piece of information more important than one’s marginal tax bracket.
-The regular 2018 federal tax rates can be found at http://taxfoundation.org/article/2018-tax-brackets.
-Throw in the 3.8% tax on net investment income (NIIT) if applicable, and the top Oregon marginal rate of 9.9% and it’s conceivable to have a marginal tax rate of over 50%.
+The regular 2019 federal tax rates can be found at http://taxfoundation.org/article/2019-tax-brackets.
+Throw in the 3.8% tax on net investment income (NIIT) if applicable, the 15.3% self-employment tax if applicable (plus another .9% on earned income in some cases), and the top Oregon marginal rate of 9.9% and it’s conceivable to have a marginal tax rate of well over 50%.
 Expenditures resulting in a tax deduction should be evaluated at the net cost, i.e. cost of the expenditure less taxes saved.
-If one is subject to the alternative minimum tax (AMT) the marginal rate may be 26% or 28%.
-However, very few individuals will be subject to AMT in 2018 due to changes made by the TCJA.
-The Tax Policy Center estimates that only about 200,000 tax filers are expected to pay AMT in 2018, compared to about 5.25 million who would have paid under previous law.

-- Contribute to an IRA by April 15th of 2019.
+- Contribute to an IRA by April 15th of 2020.
 Note that the deduction phases out as income increases if one or both spouses (if married) are covered by an employer plan.
-That aside, the maximum contribution for 2018 is $5,500 ($6,000 for 2019) plus another $1,000 catch-up contribution for those who are age 50 or older as of 12/31/18.
+That aside, the maximum contribution for 2019 is $6,000 plus another $1,000 catch-up contribution for those who are age 50 or older as of 12/31/19.
 You or your spouse must have earned income to contribute.
 Also note that if you are subject to the 3.8% net investment income tax which is driven by adjusted gross income (see example below), a deductible contribution will reduce that tax as well.

-- Don’t forget to take the Required Minimum Distribution (RMD) from your retirement plan – Taxpayers who are at least 70½ must take their RMD no later than 12/31/18.
-If however, you reach age 70½ in 2018, your first RMD can be delayed until April 1, 2019.
+- Don’t forget to take the Required Minimum Distribution (RMD) from your retirement plan – Taxpayers who are at least 70½ must take their RMD no later than 12/31/19.
+If, however, you reach age 70½ in 2019, your first RMD can be delayed until April 1, 2020.
 Also, see the fourth bullet point under “multiple strategies for charitable gifting” below.

 - Consider multiple strategies for charitable gifting: